Lazy eye (Amblyopia)

 Every case of amblyopia is different.
 To speak to one of our optometrists about a tailored approach for you or your child, please make an appointment.

 How early can you detect Amblyopia?
 Signs of amblyopia can be picked up in infants.
-At OCULA, we offer a FREE InfantSEE program for children up to the age of 2, to ensure you have peace of mind for your child's eye health from a young age.
+At OCULA, we offer an InfantSEE program for children up to the age of 2, to ensure you have peace of mind for your child's eye health from a young age.

 Can you prevent amblyopia?
 Yes, by having regular eye tests from a young age, you can detect eye conditions such as amblyopia, early on.
 This means you can start treatment for the eye condition in its early stages; which can be simpler than if left untreated for a long time.